John-Brooks/IGVC-Gem-Simulator/README.md

 IGVC-Gem-Simulator is a lightweight simulation of basic vehicle dynamics and IGVC Self Drive competition scenarios.
 The primary motivation in creating this software is to facilitate training of a reinforcement agent which can perform the tasks of a driving agent in the competition.
 However, it could also be used to test a traditional driving agent algorithm.

 ## Build Instructions

+The simulator is dependent on tinyxml2.0 for loading .svg files.
+After cloning do not forget to run `git submodule init` `git submodule update`

 ### Windows:
 1) Download the 64-bit SDL2 development library and extract it to C:\SDL2
 https://www.libsdl.org/download-2.0.php